Version 3.0 Final 8 January 2026

 Email: DPO@sportscotland.org.uk

-Please note you have the right to contact the Information Commissioner’s Office if you are unhappy with how your enquiry has been dealt with.
+If you are not satisfied with our response, you have the right to contact the Information Commissioner’s Office (ICO) to raise your concerns.
 Their contact details are noted below:

 The Information Commissioner’s Office – Scotland